garystafford/voter-service/README.md

 ## Introduction

-The Voter Service [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
+The Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a static list candidates (based on the 2016 US Presidential Election), submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/simulation` endpoint.

 The Voter service is dependent on the [Candidate Service](https://github.com/garystafford/candidate-service) to supply a list of candidates.
 The Candidate service is called by the Voter service when either the `/candidates` or `/simulation` endpoints are called.